GIScience/lulc-utility/README.md

 ## Install

-This Package uses [mamba](https://mamba.readthedocs.io/en/latest/installation.html)  for environment management.
+This Package uses [uv](https://docs.astral.sh/uv/c) for environment and package management.
-Run `mamba env create -f environment.yaml` to create the environment.
+Environments are automatically used and packages updated when you `uv run` commands, but you can also manually trigger package installation with `uv sync --group [group]`.

+The `uv run` commands automatically invoke the environment, but you can also directly activate it with `source .venv/bin/activate` (and close it like normal with `deactivate`).

 We highly suggest using a [CUDA](https://en.wikipedia.org/wiki/CUDA)-a compatible device to train the model.
 To check whether such a device is available on your machine, run `nvidia-smi` in the console.